Trump's Tweets Threaten To Destabilize Insurance Markets

 People with the lowest incomes also get those discounted deductibles and co-payments if they buy a silver plan; and then the government reimburses insurers through CSR payments.

-If Trump decides not to make those payments, insurance companies are likely to raise rates about 19 percent, according to an analysis the Kaiser Family Foundation.
+If Trump decides not to make those payments, insurance companies are likely to raise rates about 19 percent, according to an analysis by the Kaiser Family Foundation.

 That means subsidies will have to rise for many people to meet those higher premiums.
 Some people may take that bigger subsidy to buy a cheaper policy — and many could even get insurance for free, according to Oliver Wyman, because premiums on bronze plans probably would not rise as much as those on silver plans.